integration code

 The Different KINDS of “Mobile” Sites

 The concept of using the web on a mobile device has been around for a very long time.
-In years past you could simply open up your flip phone’s browser, enter in an address, and wait a few minutes as a basically text-version of your favorite website appeared.
-A lots changed in the last 10 years (really beginning with the first iPhone) to allow both developers and users alike to settle in on some solutions that make sense for mobile browser.
+In years past, you could simply open up your flip phone’s browser, enter in an address, and wait a few minutes as a basic text version of your favorite website appeared.
+A lot has changed in the last 10 years (really beginning with the first iPhone) to allow both developers and users alike to settle on some solutions that make sense for mobile browsers.

 1. Dedicated Mobile Website